ServiceStack/vitepress-docs/docs/testing.md

 ### Using an in-memory database

 If you're accessing `Db` from directly within your service implementation you're going to want to make use of a real DB given the [ADO.NET IDbConnection](http://msdn.microsoft.com/en-us/library/system.data.idbconnection.aspx) requires a lot of effort to mock.
 You can do this in the same way you would register your dependencies in ServiceStack itself, by using the built-in IOC.
-For a unit test we can do this without an AppHost by just use a new `Container` in your `TestFixtureSetup`, e.g:
+For a unit test we can do this without an AppHost by just use a new `Container` in your `OneTimeSetUp`, e.g:

 ### Test Setup